syncfusion-content/javascript-docs/js/DropDownList/Getting-Started.md

 {% include image.html url="/js/DropDownList/Getting-Started_images/Getting-Started_img6.png" %}

-Based on the group selection in the first **DropDownList**, the **DataSource** in the second **DropDownList** is loaded and the corresponding Countries are shown when clicking the drop-down button as follows.
+Based on the group selection in the first **DropDownList**, the **DataSource** in the second **DropDownList** is loaded and the corresponding Countries are displayed while clicking the drop-down button as follows.

 {% include image.html url="/js/DropDownList/Getting-Started_images/Getting-Started_img7.png" %}

-From the **DropDownList** called “Country”, you can select your desired country.
+From the **DropDownList** “Country”, you can select your desired country.

 {% include image.html url="/js/DropDownList/Getting-Started_images/Getting-Started_img8.png" %}

 ## Set the Vote process in the DropDownList Widget

 The voting process is done by clicking the **Vote** button.
 A button is customized to support the voting process.
-For more information about the button you can refer the following link: <http://help.syncfusion.com/js/button/overview>
+For more information on button, refer to the following link: <http://help.syncfusion.com/js/button/overview>

-The following code sample explains how to set the Vote process in the **DropDownList** widget.
+The following code example explains how to set the Vote process in the **DropDownList** widget.

 {% highlight js %}